Iskra 5 is a joint Russian and Indian 1U CubeSat developed at the Moscow Aviation Institute (MAI) and Space Kidz India

 Iskra 5 carries payloads that will provide amateur communication including transmission of images in the SSTV format from space.

-The satellite will be launched onboard of a Progress-MS craft to the ISS, where it will be deployed during a spacewalk by a cosmonaut in the early 2018.
+The satellite will be launched onboard of a Progress-MS craft to the ISS, where it was to be deployed during a spacewalk by a cosmonaut in the early 2018.
 The mission has been delayed.
 Orbital life will be 3 to 5 months.

 |Type / Application:||Technology|